lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 In this article we learned how to use CDK to provision an Ubuntu-based virtual machine and how to configure it to run the default installation of nginx.

-In the process we also learned a bunch of related concepts such as: what is CDK, how to use it to define an EC2 instance, how to reference an AMI, how to add security groups, how to use user data and init script, how to install the AWS Linux Utilities and finally how to create a CDK output argument.
+In the process we also learned a bunch of related concepts such as:
+ - what is CDK
+ - how to use it to define an EC2 instance
+ - how to reference an AMI
+ - how to add security groups
+ - how to use user data and init script
+ - how to install the AWS Linux Utilities
+ - ...and finally how to create a CDK output argument.

 WOW that was quite a journey, and there I thought this would be a short article! 😅

 I hope I didn't bore you to death and that this article was somewhat useful!
-Let me know what you think in the comments and feel free to [connect with me on Twitter](https://twitter.com/loige) for more AWS and cloud chats.
+[Let me know what you think in the comments](#comments) and feel free to [connect with me on Twitter](https://twitter.com/loige) for more [AWS](/tag/aws) and cloud chats.

-If you are interested in working more with AWS and the cloud, you might also want to check out [fourTheorem](https://www.fourtheorem.com/), a group of business focused technologist that [has already helped many companies](https://www.fourtheorem.com/case-studies) to get the best out of the cloud (yes, this is where I work 🙃).
+If you are interested in working more with AWS and the cloud, you might also want to check out [fourTheorem](https://www.fourtheorem.com/), a group of business focused technologists that [has already helped many companies](https://www.fourtheorem.com/case-studies) to get the best out of the cloud (yes, this is where I work 🙃).

 See you in the next post!

 Bye 👋

+<small>Thanks to [Eoin Shanaghy](https://twitter.com/eoins) for kindly reviewing this article!</small>